robfatland/reorganiseduponthefloor/git/README.md

 Use: Back-ticks create blocks of fixed-width font text, as in an older-style computer terminal.
-This is useful for indicating or quoting commands and computer code.
+This is useful for indicating or quoting `commands` and `computer code`.

 A single back-tick is used as a delimiter for